smthbrothrjdev/embedded-template/NVIM_USAGE_GUIDE.md

 - **OpenOCD**: GDB server talking to ST-Link and the MCU
 - **nvim-dap-ui + virtual-text**: IDE-like panes (variables, stack, breakpoints, watches, REPL) and inline values

-This guide is **specific to our implementation** (paths, commands, ports, keymaps, and the cpptools quirks we hit).
+This guide is **specific to my implementation** (paths, commands, ports, keymaps, and the cpptools quirks we hit).

 ---

-## 2. Our Implementation
+## 2. Implementation

 ### 2.1 What Runs Where